vaibkumr/ML-CPP/README.md

     - Supports negative index (-i means i indices from end)
     - Asserts for ranges
     - Inplace update for saving memory
+    - Default arguments for start and end index of both rows and cols

 # Todo:
 ### Data